boukeas/websheets/README.md

 #### Inserted, deleted or highlighted code

-You can use the standard `<ins>`, `<del>` and `<mark>` tags inside code, in order to style code segments that are inserted, deleted or need to be highlighted.
+You can use the standard `ins`, `del` and `mark` tags inside `code`, in order to style code segments that are inserted, deleted or need to be highlighted.

-By default, if a line of code contains such a tag, the styling applies to the whole line.
+By default, if a line of code contains such a tag, the styling applies _to the whole line_.
 If you need it applied only to the part of the code that is tagged, use the `inline` class.

 ### Sidenotes

-You can use the standard `<aside>` tag to include comments and sidenotes.
+You can use the standard `aside` tag to include comments and sidenotes.

-You can place related `<aside>`s, next to one another (in succession) and they will be _grouped together_ automatically.
-Make sure you place the first of each group of `<aside>`s right _after_ the paragraph they pertain to.
+You can place related `aside`s, next to one another (in succession) and they will be _grouped together_ automatically.
+Make sure you place the first of each group of `aside`s right _after_ the paragraph they pertain to.

     <p> A paragraph of text.</p>
     <aside>